By Thomas C Veatch

 Epilog 1/13/2018: A dreamstate insight:I meditated, slept, woke up.

 In my innermost intellect, awakening, mostly unbound by body consciousness, while observing my own arising and subsiding with breathing (I was repeating the mantra, Om namah shivaaya, canonically, with feeling), the twist of ignorance clarified.
 The twist began straight: This is all mine and feels so nice that way, free, self aware, encompassing, calm, loving, centered.
 All good things.
 Straight.
 Then, as soon as I identify into an aspect, my emotional bars come down.
 The identification movement and the emotional bars coming down movement are the same movement.
 For example, arising from the ocean of sleep, remembering the duties of my day, and that these are my duties (identifying as the one to whom the duties belong) is the step that induces the stress of the performance or non-performance of those duties.
 It's the same thing at quite a deep level, and there is a twist to it.
-The twisting into limited identification traps me into the feeling of being that identified one, distracts my self-aware creation/subsidence process via the operation of identifying into some role or attribute and, distracted, my emotions become not my own but those of my role or attribute as my child self imagines they must be.
-Loss of paying attention inwardly loses emotional freedom and the self aware everything.
+The twisting into limited identification traps me into the feeling of being that identified one, distracts my self-aware creation/subsidence process via the operation of identifying into some role or attribute and, distracted, my emotions become not my own natural flow but those of my role or attribute as my child self imagines they must be.
+Loss of paying attention inwardly loses emotional freedom and the self awareness in everything.